-To find out more about any of the UK train operators and discover the range of services available use the logos below.
+To find out more about any of the UK train companies and discover the range of services available, click the links below.

 East Midlands Trains were the main operator of services on East Midlands lines until August 2019, when East Midlands Railway took over.
 EMT trains connected cities such as Nottingham, Leicester and Sheffield with London and parts of Northern and Central England.

 Arriva Trains Wales were train operators that connected the biggest cities and smaller towns in Wales, as well as destinations like Manchester and Chester.
 Since October 2018, Transport for Wales now operate all former Arriva Trains Wales routes.

 National Rail is the public-facing brand of the Rail Delivery Group (RDG).
 RDG provides information and timetables for all of Britain's train operating companies (TOCs).

 British Railways was the state-owned company responsible for most overground rail transport in Britain from 1948 to 1997.
 Trading as British Rail from 1965, the company was privatised between 1994 and 1997 and was succeeded by National Rail.